Presidents Of The United States

 *responsible for the Louisiana Purchase

-*hated public speaking so he only gave the two inaugural addresses during his terms
+*hated public speaking and only gave the two inaugural addresses during his

 *Aaron Burr shot and killed Alexander Hamilton in a duel